 Want to communicate better?
 That’s a good first step.

 It’s here that Mister Rogers’ model offers a crucial insight – communicating clearly and thoughtfully starts with a true understanding of and care for your audience.

 Three questions to consider:

 1. Who is it for?
 Early in my career, a mentor challenged me on a presentation I’d given to a room full of PR professionals.“You did a good job communicating useful facts, data and humorous anecdotes but you didn’t connect in a way that anticipated the questions the audience has but may not verbalize.”
 I had focused so much on my mechanics – timing, body language and not reading my powerpoint deck verbatim – and looking smart – that I’d missed the primary objective.
-Or putting it more bluntly, ‘Was the presentation about me and my agenda or about serving the audience?”
+Or putting it more bluntly, ‘Was the presentation more about how I presented rather than what I presented?”
 Drawing on that feedback, I’ve tried to build content and presentations ever since with the audience in mind.
 Integrating insights and even verbal cues to try and make audience connections.